 Category Enabling technology Definition technology focuses on reading meters automatically and transferring it to the network operator for later use.
 V2G V2G means Vehicle-to-grid, this enabling technology refers to the use of electric vehicles as a distributed resource of the electric grid.
 EV/PHEV PHEV means Plug-in hybrid electric vehicles, corresponds to vehicles that use batteries and some other alternative fuel.
 EV means electric vehicle, correspond to vehicles that use electric motors for their operation, so they do not use other fuels such as oil.
 IED (relays, SCADA, IEDs are intelligent electronic devices, these devices are responsible for RTU, etc.) monitoring and protecting different equipment from control mechanisms.
 PMU Phasor measurement units are aimed at calculating the magnitude and angle of an electrical phasor in the network.
 WAMS Wide-area monitoring systems seek to improve situational awareness and visibility within the electrical system, in addition to maintaining its stability from the measurement and analysis of information from a wide-area electrical network.
 IoT & IoE Smart Sensors Device that senses data (input) from its environment, and from them performs (Economic functions based on the information extracted from data processing.
 Commission Sensor and actuator It is a network of sensors that collect information from their environment and for Latin networks actuators that respond to the information delivered by the sensors through the America and interaction that the network allows. the Caribbean, LAN/HAN/NAN/WAN LAN: Local Area Network.
 HAN: Home Area Network.
 NAN: Neighborhood Area 2018; Nguyen Network.
 WAN: Wide Area Network. et al., 2018) Cloud It is a model for allowing ubiquitous, convenient, and on-demand network access to a number of configured computing resources (e.g., networks, server, storage, application, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
-5G Fifth generation mobile network for cellular networks.
-Big data, Machine learning Al application in charge of giving systems the ability to learn from their data, machine without being explicitly programmed. learning & Al Data mining Process for extracting usable information from a dataset with raw data.
-Analyze (Antonopoulos the patterns using different algorithms and tools such as clustering. et al., 2020; Nature inspire Models and/or algorithms for solving problems built from observing the Economic intelligence behavior of naturally occurring phenomena Commission Artificial Neural Artificial neural network (ANN) is a computational model that consists of several for Latin Networks (ANN) processing elements that receive inputs and deliver outputs based on their America and predefined activation functions the Caribbean, Multi-agent systems It is a computational system composed of multiple intelligent agents that interact with each other.
-It is part of the field of distributed artificial intelligence E(al., 2019, 15A, 2010) (DAI) and its agents have the properties of autonomy, social capacity, reactivity TEA, 2019) and proactivity, in addition, agents can be static (permanently located in some computer) or mobile (move through the computer network, such as the Internet) Clustering Clustering is a set of samples that have no class labels, that from some algorithm (called clustering algorithms) are labeled in some class.
-According to a criterion, the similarity between the samples is measured, and then the similarity is uivided into several subsets, so that the similar samples can be classified into one class, and the dissimilarity samples are divided into different classes.
+D: 1 : 5G Fifth generation mobile network for cellular networks.
+Big data, Machine learning Al application in charge of giving systems the ability to learn from their data, machine D without being explicitly programmed. learning & Al Data mining Process for extracting usable information from a dataset with raw data.
+Analyze (Antonopoulos N the patterns using different algorithms and tools such as clustering. et al., 2020; Nature inspire Models and/or algorithms for solving problems built from observing the Economic intelligence behavior of naturally occurring phenomena Commission for Latin Artificial Neural Artificial neural network (ANN) is a computational model that consists of several America and Networks (ANN) processing elements that receive inputs and deliver outputs based on their the Caribbean, NA.
+Iti a mant a rata an predefined activation functions 2018; Hossain Multi-agent systems It is a computational system composed of multiple intelligent agents that et al., 2019; interact with each other.
+It is part of the field of distributed artificial intelligence IEA, 2019) (DAI) and its agents have the properties of autonomy, social capacity, reactivity 127, 2013) and proactivity, in addition, agents can be static (permanently located in some Chustorias computer) or mobile (move through the computer network, such as the Internet) Clustering Clustering is a set of samples that have no class labels, that from some algorithm (called clustering algorithms) are labeled in some class.
+According to a criterion, the similarity between the samples is measured, and then the similarity is divided into several subsets, so that the similar samples can be classified into one class, and the dissimilarity samples are divided into different classes. one class, and the dissimilarity samples are divided into different classes.